zanshin/jtoh/README.md

 there are only 5 instances of the gist shortcode to be modified.
 Far easier to do by hand than to fix via code.

+### Inline code highlighting
+There are four postings that make heavy use of the Jekyll highlight shortcode inline, rather than as a separate block.
+This proved to be problematic to convert.
+Those posting, like the ones with Gists, will be manually updated.

 ### Code Highlighting
 While the Hugo highlight shortcode offers more features than the Jekyll one, they both have the same data requirements: the word "highlight" and a language name.
 The brackets surrounding these two